1958 United States Senate election in Utah

 The 1958 United States Senate election in Utah was held on November 4, 1958.

 Incumbent Senator Arthur V. Watkins was defeated by Salt Lake County Attorney Frank Moss in a three-way race that also included former Governor J. Bracken Lee running as an independent.
 This was one of a record twelve Senate seats Democrats gained from the Republican Party in 1958.
 Even in such a strong year for Democrats, Moss's victory in Utah was seen as a major upset.

 Background

 Utah at this time was seen as a safely Republican seat.
 Utah had not elected a Democratic Governor or United States Senator since 1944.
 The state voted for Republican President Dwight D. Eisenhower by 17 points in 1952 and 29 points in 1956.
 It was one of only three states in the West which had trended towards Eisenhower in 1956, and the Republicans swept all congressional seats and state offices by substantial margins.
-The state had also not elected a Democratic Governor or United States Senator since 1944.

 By June 1958, the state was considered the only "safe Republican" area in the entire nation.
 In the face of the national Democratic surge, one Republican expert was quoted, "I haven't had any bad reports from [Utah] — recently."